 Though not mandatory, employment contracts in Lebanon are a common practice and are drafted in Arabic.
 The contracts can be translated into a foreign language if the employer or any employee is a foreigner and not well-versed with the Arabic language.
 The Ministry of Labor develops and implements the Labor Law.
 Under the Lebanese Labor Law, there are two categories of employees:

 - All professional workers with office jobs including everyone from senior managers to administrative employees

 - Manual laborers

-The usual duration of probation period is 3 months and employers are required to pay at least the minimum wage (675 LBP each month) after the probation period.
+The usual duration of the probation period is 3 months.
+Employers are required to pay at least the minimum wage after the probation period.
 The guidelines related to work conditions and hiring are set by the Ministry of Labor.
 Each employer with more than 15 employees is required to send a copy of working regulations to the Ministry of Labor.

 Employers cannot ask employees to work for more than 48 hours in a week.
 Employees can be asked to work extra hours beyond their regular shifts only if the employer has the relevant permit from the Ministry of Labor.
 The regular work schedule has 8 hours in a day which can be extended to 12 hours if employees get 9 hours of continuous rest between every working day.
 Regular schedule in the public sector is from 8 a.m. to 2 p.m., while those working in the private sector work from 8 a.m. to 5 p.m.
 The regular workweek is from Monday till Saturday.